andruha55533/pingpongcplusplus/README.md

 # pingpongcplusplus
-i have developed the game named ping pong on c++
+I have developed the Ping pong game by using the OOP principles.